 The Export Sales Reporting Program has its roots from the unexpected purchase of large amounts of grain by the Soviet Union in 1972, “The Great Russian Grain Robbery”.
 The huge, unanticipated purchases of U.S. wheat and corn that year depleted U.S. reserve stocks which caused a sizable run-up in U.S. food prices.

 Furthermore, there was growing concern that some companies might have an unfair advantage in situations like this because they had access to market-sensitive information that was unavailable to the public.
-To ensure that all parties involved in the production and export of U.S. grain had access to up-to-date export information, Congress mandated the Export Sales Reporting program in 1973.
+To ensure that all parties involved in the production and export of U.S. grain had access to up-to-date export sales information, Congress mandated the Export Sales Reporting Program (ESR Program) in 1973.

-Before the program was established, it was difficult for the public to obtain information on exports until the products were actually shipped.
+Before the ESR Program was established, it was difficult for the public to obtain information on export sales until the products were actually shipped.
 The program helps facilitate price stability by guaranteeing that everyone has access to the same information at the same time.

 How the Program Works

-The program requires both daily and weekly reporting of export sales.
-Weekly reporting is required for certain reportable commodities including: feed grains, wheat, wheat products, rye, flaxseed, linseed oil, cotton, cottonseed, oilseeds and products, rice, cattle hides and skins, beef and pork.
+The program requires weekly reporting of export sales.
+Weekly reporting is required for certain reportable commodities including: feed grains, wheat, wheat products, rye, flaxseed, linseed oil, cotton, cottonseed, oilseeds and products, rice, cattle hides and skins, beef, and pork.

-U.S. exporters are also required to report all large sales activity made in a single day to a single country for certain commodities by 3:00 p.m.
+U.S. exporters are also required to report all large sales activity made in a single day to a single country for wheat, corn, grain sorghum, barley, oats, soybeans, soybean cake and meal, and soybean oil by 3:00 p.m.
 Eastern time on the business day after a sale is made.

 Large export sales of certain commodities are defined as 100,000 metric tons (20,000 tons for soybean oil) or more of one commodity in one day to a single destination, or cumulative sales of 200,000 tons (40,000 tons for soybean oil) or more of one commodity during the weekly reporting period to a single destination.